Charles Francis Adams III: Activities and interests

 In 1920, Adams skippered the America's Cup defender Resolute and soon became known as the "Dean of American Helmsmen".
 He was posthumously inducted into the America's Cup Hall of Fame in 1993.
 In 1939, he won the King's Cup, Astor Cup, and Puritan Cup, the three most coveted domestic yachting trophies in a single season.

-In 1929, he became a member of the District of Columbia Society of the Sons of the American Revolution.
+In 1929, Adams became a member of the District of Columbia Society of the Sons of the American Revolution.
 His national membership number was 48,952.
 He was also an honorary companion of the Naval Order of the United States.
 In 1932, he was elected a Fellow of the American Academy of Arts and Sciences.

 Personal life

 Family

-A scion of the Adams family that produced two presidents, Charles Francis Adams III, a son of John Quincy Adams II, the oldest son of the Charles Francis Adams Sr., was a great-grandson of the sixth U. S. President John Quincy Adams, and a great-great-grandson of the second U.S. President John Adams.
+A scion of the Adams family that produced two presidents, Adams, a son of John Quincy Adams II, the oldest son of the Charles Francis Adams Sr., was a great-grandson of the sixth U. S. President John Quincy Adams, and a great-great-grandson of the second U.S. President John Adams.
 His mother Fanny Crowninshield was the granddaughter of U.S. Secretary of the Navy Benjamin Williams Crowninshield.
 Adams was also the third cousin twice removed of Otis Norcross, the 19th Mayor of Boston.
 Both descending from their fourth great-grandfather, Joseph Adams; Otis from his first wife Mary [Chapin], and Charles from his second wife Hannah [Bass].

-Charles Francis Adams Jr. was the uncle, not the father of Charles Francis Adams III, an assumption regularly made by virtue of sequential name succession.
-Charles F. Adams Jr. had five children, the first three being daughters, which may explain why his brother John Q. Adams II took the prerogative to name his firstborn son after his brother.
+Charles Francis Adams Jr. was an uncle of Charles Francis Adams III, not his father as regularly assumed by virtue of sequential name succession.
+Charles Jr. had five children, the first three being daughters, which may explain why his brother John Q. Adams II took the prerogative to name his firstborn son after his brother.
 Charles Jr.'s only sons (twins) were born in 1875.